 Karla M.H.
 Peijs - (1944, Dutch nationality) is Queen's Commissioner for the Province of Zeeland in the Netherlands.
 She was appointed to AEGON's Supervisory Board in 2007 and her current term will end in 2011.
 She was formerly a member of the Provinciale Staten of the Province of Utrecht from 1982 until 1989, a member of the European Parliament from 1989 to 2003 and Minister of Transport, Public Works and Water Management in the Dutch government from 2003 to 2007.
-She has been a member of AEGON's Supervisory Board from 1992 from which she resigned upon her becoming Minister of Transport, Public Works and Water Management in May 2003.
+She has been a member of AEGON's Supervisory Board from 1992 from which she resigned upon her becoming Minister of Transport, Public Works and Watermanagement in the Dutch government in May 2003.
 She is also a member of the Supervisory Board of ANWB and the Board of Trustees of Delft Technical University and a former member of the Supervisory Boards of Daimler Chrysler Nederland, Solvay Nederland, Vendex KBB and Schouten & Nelissen.
-She is currently a member of the Supervisory Board Compensation Committee.
+She is currently a member of the Supervisory Board Compensation and Nominating Committees.

-In the last 5 years, Mrs Peijs has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
-Furthermore, in the last 5 years Mrs. Peijs has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) nor has Mrs Peijs, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.
+In the last 5 years, Mrs. Peijs has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
+Furthermore, in the last 5 years Mrs. Peijs has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) nor has Mrs. Peijs, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.

-Rob J. Routs - (1946, Dutch nationality) is an Executive Director Oil Products and Chemicals at Royal Dutch Shell.
+Rob J. Routs - (1946, Dutch nationality) is a former Royal Dutch Shell's Executive Director for the Downstream.
 Mr. Routs was appointed to AEGON N.V.'s Supervisory Board in 2008.
 His current term will end in 2012.
-He is also chairman of the Shell Canada Board, a member of the Boards of Directors of INSEAD and Canadian Utilities Ltd, member of the Chief Executive's Council of International Advisors Hong Kong, of the Economic Development Board of Singapore International Advisory Council and of the Cercle des Présidents de l'Industrie Chimique.
-He is currently member of the Supervisory Board Nominating and Risk Committees.
+He is also a former chairman of the Shell Canada Board, a member of the Supervisory Board of Royal KPN N.V., of the Board of Directors of INSEAD and Canadian Utilities Ltd, member of the Chief Executive's Council of International Advisors Hong Kong, of the Economic Development Board of Singapore International Advisory Council.
+He is currently member of the Supervisory Board Compensation, Nominating and Risk Committees.

-In the last 5 years, Mr Routs has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
-Furthermore, in the last 5 years Mr. Routs has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) Nor has Mr Routs, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.
+In the last 5 years, Mr. Routs has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
+Furthermore, in the last 5 years Mr. Routs has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) Nor has Mr. Routs, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.